 Sit beneath the stars

-If you’re looking for a fun and unique date idea that’s also incredibly romantic, what about doing a spot of stargazing?
+If you’re looking for a fun and unique date idea that’s also incredibly romantic, what about doing some stargazing?

 For tips on what to look out for, have a look at our introductory guide to stargazing.

-If you’d rather stick to a daytime date for now, you can still enjoy stargazing – just head to your local planetarium and gaze up at the entire solar system together!
-As an added bonus, you’ll probably learn a lot while you’re there too.
+If you’d rather stick to a daytime date for now, you can still enjoy stargazing by heading to a planetarium and gazing at the entire solar system together.
+As a bonus, you’ll probably learn a lot while you’re there, too.

 Final thoughts…

-Whether it’s your first date with someone or your 100th, there are all kinds of unique and enjoyable activities that can help take the pressure off and make it feel relaxed and informal.
-From making pizza and visiting stately homes to visiting novelty museums and volunteering together, there’ll hopefully be something for everyone on this list.
+Whether it’s your first date or your 100th, there are many unique and enjoyable activities to take the pressure off.
+From making pizza and exploring stately homes to visiting novelty museums and volunteering together, there’s hopefully something for everyone on this list.

-If you’d like to get back into dating – or perhaps even start for the first time – you might want to sign up to Rest Less Dating.
+If you’d like to get back into dating – or perhaps start for the first time – you might like to sign up for Rest Less Dating.

-And for more dating tips and advice, head over to the dating section of our website.
+For more dating tips and advice, head over to our dating section.

-Do you have any other ideas for a great date, or are you inspired by any of our suggestions?
+Do you have any other ideas for a great date, or have any of our suggestions inspired you?
 We’d love to hear about your dating experiences in the comments below.